 - The List View shows corresponding source and destination address and port information for events in summary form in a grid.

 - The Detail View shows all metadata collected for the event in a paged view.

 - The Log View is optimized for viewing log and endpoint information, and provides more information for each log including the timestamp, event type, service type, service class, and the logs.

-You can use queries, the time range setting, and profiles to filter the events listed in the Events view.
-From any view type in Events view, you can extract files; export network events, endpoint events, logs, and meta values, and open the Event Reconstruction panel.
-In the Detail View you can also open the event in Event Analysis.
+You can use queries, the time range setting, and profiles to filter the events listed in the Legacy Events view.
+From any view type in Legacy Events view, you can extract files; export network events, endpoint events, logs, and meta values, and open the Event Reconstruction panel.
+In the Detail View you can also open the event in the Events view.

 The following figure is an example of events in the Detail View.
 The Context Lookup panel is visible only if the Context Hub service is configured.